jsfiddle/togetherjs/README.md

 $ npm install -g grunt-cli
 ```

 This will install a bunch of stuff, most of which is only used for development.
-The only "server" dependency is [WebSocket-Node](https://github.com/Worlize/WebSocket-Node) (and if you use our hub then you don't need to worry about the server).
-By default everything is installed locally, i.e., in `node_modules/`.
+The only "server" dependency is [WebSocket-Node](https://github.com/Worlize/WebSocket-Node) (and if you use our hub then you don't need to worry about the server).Everything is installed locally by default, i.e., in `node_modules/`.
 This works just fine, but it is useful to install the `grunt` command-line program globally, which `npm install -g grunt-cli` does.

 Now you can build TogetherJS, like: